Thailand - Visiting Pattaya With Children

 It was actually an enjoyable trip.
-I chose the Amari Garden Hotel in North Pattaya after looking at various hotels on Agoda.
+I chose the Amari Hotel in North Pattaya after looking at various hotels on Agoda.
 I was impressed and it was perfect for us, although it seems that many large hotels in Pattaya these days are also family-friendly.

 Most of the sleaze takes place in central Pattaya, but it isn't absent in North Pattaya with several bath and massage businesses and a line of beer bars and prostitutes in Soi 6.
 However, it is pretty harmless and it isn't going to corrupt anyone.